mponce0/bioC.logs/README.md

 ## Features

 * The function will return a list containing a dataframe per package entered with columns as indicated by the `format` argument.
-Notice that when the `format` is set to "CRAN", the date will be formatted to days-month-year.
-Because BioConductor reports only totals per month the "day" in this case will be set to the last date of the corresponding month/year.
+Notice that when the `format` is set to `"CRAN"`, the date will be formatted to days-month-year.
+Because BioConductor reports only totals per month, the "day" in this case will be set to the last date of the corresponding month/year.

 * The function will also attempt to report when a package names has been misspelled or just the server is not reachable.
 If you are receiving warning messages please check either of these situations.